1,403 Followers

 Analysis

-Ohtani went 1-for-3 with a solo home run and a walk in Thursday's 3-1 win over the Rockies.
+Ohtani went 1-for-4 with a solo home run in a loss to the Red Sox on Saturday.

 Analysis